scholarslab/learn-twarc/07-twarc-utilities.md

 # Twarc Utilities

 Twarc comes with a set utilities that will help you explore the data you’ve collected.
 To begin, first [download the utilities folder from github](#get-the-utilities-from-github).

+Next, [install a few python modules](#install-relevant-python-packages) required for some of the utilities.
+See [here](#install-relevant-python-packages) for details.

 Then, select the relevant utilities guide:
 ### [for MacOS]({{site.baseurl}}/07-utilities-mac) \| [for Windows]({{site.baseurl}}/07-utilities-windows)

 ---